 And you shall make Me a dwelling (mikdash), and I will dwell (v’shochanti) among them (Sh’mos 25:8).

-The construction of the Mishkan, the Tabernacle in the desert – which foreshadows the Beis HaMikdash, the Temple in Jerusalem – offers a compelling perspective on the nature of the universe.
-But a complete understanding requires an explanation why the Almighty commanded the construction of a mikdash, which lay four hundred eighty years in the future, rather than a mishkan, which is what the Jewish people were about to build.
+However, first we have to ask ourselves a question: why does the Almighty command the construction of a mikdash, which lay four hundred eighty years in the future, rather than a mishkan, which is what the Jewish people were about to build.

-The word mishkanliterally means “that which creates a dwelling.”
+The word mishkan literally means “that which creates a dwelling.”
 In the desert, with no land, no permanence, and no boundaries, the tabernacle provided the focal point around which the Jewish nation could coalesce.
 Of course, the spirit of HaShem is everywhere.
-But the House of God that would reside in the midst of the people would bind them together in a way that the conceptual knowledge that they were a holy people could not.
+But the physical House of G-d placed in the midst of the people would bind them together in a way that their abstract identity as a holy people could not.
 Indeed, a careful reading of the verse reveals HaShem’s true intention.
 Build Me a tabernacle, commanded the Almighty, and I will dwell not in it but in and among them, the people.

 Consequently, we understand that the Mishkan was never intended to be permanent.
 Its purpose was to sustain the people until they could enter the land.
-At that point, they would no longer require a mishkan, for the land itself would bind them together.
+At that point, they would no longer require a mishkan, for the land itself would bind them together as a nation.
 From then on they would require a mikdash — literally, that which creates sanctity.
-Once in the land, the purpose of a House of God would be to remind the people of their divine mission and inspire them to strive for ever higher levels of spiritual achievement.
+Once in the land, a House of G-d would serve to remind the people of their divine mission and inspire them to strive for ever higher levels of spiritual achievement.

 To that end, the people would gather three times a year for the pilgrim festivals — Pesach, Shavuos, and Sukkos.
 And herein lies the secret of the Mikdash, as explained by the Chassidic classic Arvei Nachal.

-Just as the universe is created with three physical dimensions, similarly is it created with three spiritual aspects: space, time, and life.
-As a microcosm of the physical universe, the human body provides the most familiar model for the pattern of spiritual existence.
+Just as our world exists within three physical dimensions, similarly was it created along three spiritual axes: space, time, and life.
+Of these three, the human body presents the most familiar model for understanding the spiritual pattern of the universe.